Ghosn hands Nissan reins to cost-focused lieutenant

 As chief competitive officer, Saikawa was tasked with reducing Nissan's manufacturing costs by saving money in raw material procurement, regulatory expenses and planning and development.

-Two of the Nissan executives also said Saikawa was instrumental in putting together Nissan's deal with Mitsubishi Motors Corp, the newest member of the three-way autos alliance.
+Two of the Nissan executives also said Saikawa was instrumental in putting together Nissan's deal with Mitsubishi Motors Corp (7211.T), the newest member of the three-way autos alliance.
 Nissan said in October it would take a controlling stake in Mitsubishi Motors, which is recovering from a mileage cheating scandal.

 Ghosn and his opposite number at Mitsubishi Motors worked out a general agreement, and Saikawa pushed it through to completion, working on the details of the new partnership, the executives said.